WCTI-TV: News operation

-In terms of Nielsen ratings, Eastern North Carolina is usually not very competitive during sweeps periods.
-Historically, WITN-TV has generally traded the highest viewership crown with WCTI and WNCT.
+In terms of Nielsen ratings, eastern North Carolina is usually not very competitive during sweeps periods.
+Historically, NBC affiliate WITN-TV (channel 7) has generally traded the highest viewership crown with WCTI and CBS affiliate WNCT-TV (channel 9).
 In July 2008, WNCT became the most watched television station in the market after taking first place weeknights at 6 and 11.
 However, since then, that station has fallen to third place weeknights at 6.
 As of May 2010, WITN has won the sign-on-to-sign-off honors for two consecutive ratings periods.
 More specifically, it won all time periods except for the weekday noon news.

 In January 2008, after becoming a sister station to WFXI/WYDO, WCTI began repeating its nightly 6 o'clock show later in the evening at 10 on the Fox stations.
 It would not be until the month's end when a new live, nightly prime time newscast (produced by WCTI) debuted on WFXI/WYDO.
 Known as Fox Eastern Carolina News at 10, the show can be seen for an hour on weeknights and a half-hour on weekends.
 WNCT offers another newscast at 10 on its CW-affiliated subchannel.
 Unlike the WFXI/WYDO weeknight program, WNCT's prime time broadcast only airs for thirty minutes each night.
 As part of debuting the WCTI-produced newscast, WFXI/WYDO introduced an updated graphics package and news music theme licensed for use from News Corporation Digital Media and modified from Fox owned-and-operated stations.

 On June 27, 2010, WCTI became the area's first television outlet to upgrade its local news production to high definition (the nightly news on WFXI/WYDO was included in the change at that point).
 On August 15, 2011, WCTI launched a new 5:30 p.m. newscast.
 With this newest addition, WCTI and sister stations WFXI/WYDO now offer over thirty hours of local news per week.
 The station does not currently operate a sports department.
 In addition to its main studios, WCTI operates bureaus in Jacksonville (on South Marine Boulevard/US 17 BUS) and Winterville (on Old Tar Road covering Greenville).